bluebird75/luaunit/README.txt

 others unit-testing framework.
 Luaunit let's you write test functions, test classes with test methods and setup/teardown functionality.

+Luaunit can output test failures using the TAP format, for easier integration into Continuous Integration platforms like Jenkins.

-Luaunit is derived from the initial work of Ryu Gwang but has evolved a lot from the original code.
+Luaunit is derived from the initial work of Ryu Gwang.
 It is released under the BSD license.

 Luaunit should work on all platforms supported by lua.
 It was tested on Windows XP and Gentoo Linux.